 The return of warmer weather brings with it the chance to complete the yard and garage maintenance you couldn’t do during the winter months.
 The cold air and winter weather can do a number on your home and yard.
 While many homeowners may not know it, the winter months can also have long-lasting effects on your home security.
 Cold weather can cause doors to stop opening and closing as efficiently as they used to.
 In extreme cases, door screws can loosen over the course of the winter, making doors less sturdy.
 Check your door and window frames for any structural or incidental damage experienced over the winter months.
 Doing so can improve both energy efficiency and security.

 Many people also use the return of Daylight Saving Time as a reminder to change their smoke alarm batteries.
 Local news articles, such as this recent reminder from local news station WWLP, often pop up around this time of year.
 Furthermore, we recommend that our alarm customers test their alarm systems as part of their springtime security routine.
 Making security maintenance part of your spring cleaning habits can improve safety for you and your family all year long.
-Let’s look at another way to protect your home from the elements during this time of year.
+Let’s look at another way to create detection and notification for seasonal security issues during this time of year.

-Any homeowner can easily see the benefit to this type of protection.
-In our Surprising Security Tips to Save You Money, we pointed out that adding environmental protection can activate a discount on your homeowners’ insurance.
-If you already own a security system, it takes a minimal investment to add environmental sensors that protect against floods, frozen pipes, and extreme high or low temperatures.
+Any homeowner can easily see the benefit to this type of security measure.
+In our Surprising Security Tips to Save You Money, we pointed out that adding environmental sensors can activate a discount on your homeowners’ insurance.
+If you already own a security system, it takes a minimal investment to add environmental sensors that detect events that cause floods, frozen pipes, and extreme high or low temperatures.
 Therefore, in a very short amount of time your insurance discount could easily surpass this initial investment.
-The ability to add this protection and save money while doing so makes this a no-brainer for many customers.
+The ability to add this security equipment and save money while doing so makes this a no-brainer for many customers.
 Now let’s look at a couple springtime security tips designed to lessen the chance of a break-in.

 Maintain the Outside of Your Home with Security in Mind